NodeBB/nodebb-english/themes/create.rst

 * ``screenshot``: A filename (in the same folder) that is a preview image (ideally, 370x250, or an aspect ratio of 1.48:1)
 * ``url``: A fully qualified URL linking back to the theme's homepage/project
 * ``templates``: (Optional) A system path (relative to your plugin's root directory) to the folder containing template files.
 If not specified, NodeBB will search for the "templates" directory, and then simply fall back to using vanilla's template files.
-* ``baseTheme``: (Optional) If undefined, will use nodebb-theme-vanilla (our current base theme) as a default for missing template files.
+* ``baseTheme``: (Optional) If undefined, will use nodebb-theme-persona (our current base theme) as a default for missing template files.
 See the Child Themes section for more details.

 Child Themes
 -------------------------------------